Last Updated: June 2, 2026

 Allantoin: The Tissue-Regenerating Compound

-Comfrey's legendary healing properties stem primarily from allantoin, a compound that promotes cell proliferation and accelerates tissue regeneration.
-Laboratory studies demonstrate that allantoin stimulates the growth of connective tissue, bone, and cartilage, making it particularly effective for musculoskeletal injuries.2
+Allantoin is the primary driver of comfrey's reputation, a compound that promotes cell proliferation and accelerates tissue regeneration.
+Laboratory studies demonstrate that allantoin stimulates the growth of connective tissue, bone, and cartilage, which makes it particularly relevant for musculoskeletal injuries.2

-Allantoin works by encouraging granulation tissue formation and balanced collagen deposition—two critical processes in healthy wound recovery.
-Clinical research shows that topical application of comfrey extract can reduce wound size by up to 49% compared to 29% in control groups after just 2-3 days of treatment.3
+Allantoin works by encouraging granulation tissue formation and balanced collagen deposition, two critical processes in healthy recovery.
+Clinical research shows that topical application of comfrey extract reduced wound size by up to 49 percent compared with 29 percent in control groups after just 2 to 3 days of treatment.3

 Rosmarinic Acid and Anti-Inflammatory Action

-Beyond allantoin, comfrey contains significant amounts of rosmarinic acid, a potent polyphenolic compound with documented anti-inflammatory and analgesic effects.
-Research published in the journal Phytomedicine demonstrates that rosmarinic acid contributes to comfrey's ability to reduce pain and swelling in conditions like sprains, strains, and arthritis.4
+Rosmarinic acid gives comfrey a documented anti-inflammatory and analgesic dimension beyond allantoin.
+Research published in Phytomedicine demonstrates that this polyphenolic compound contributes to comfrey's ability to reduce pain and swelling in conditions like sprains, strains, and arthritis.4

 Mucilage Content and Skin Protection